icynnac/bruhcmd/README.md

-# bruhcmd
+# BruhCMD
-A command that just says bruh.
+A plugin full of various memes that just kill you or others.
-You may do whatever with the code, I don't care, this project was just me screwing around and i thought this would be funny.

-Libraries Used:
-Spigot lol